How do you create a sales page that sells? It’s simple.

 Should your sales page be long or short?

-This has been a long term debate over the years, but really the length of your sales page would depend upon:
+This has been a long-term debate over the years, but really the length of your sales page would depend upon:

 - The price of your offering (product or service)

-- How sceptical your prospects naturally are
+- How skeptical your prospects naturally are

 - The complexity of your offering